The Man Who Sold the World (song): Legacy

 Bowie re-recorded "The Man Who Sold the World" on multiple occasions.
-For performances on the Outside Tour, it was performed in what Pegg calls a "radical trip-hop revamp"; a studio recording of the song was recorded by Bowie and mixed by Brian Eno and appears as the B-side of the CD single "Strangers When We Meet" (1995) and on digital and physical versions of the EP Is It Any Wonder?
+For performances on the Outside Tour, it was performed in what Pegg calls a "radical trip-hop revamp".
+A live recording of the song was recorded by Bowie and then reshaped, overdubbed and mixed by Brian Eno, which appeared as the B-side of the CD single "Strangers When We Meet" (1995) and later was remastered for digital and physical versions of the EP Is It Any Wonder?
 (2020).
-Following mixing in late October 1995, Eno wrote in his diary, "It sounds completely contemporary.
+Following mixing in late October 1995, Eno wrote in his diary, "down to Westside to mix David’s live version of ‘The Man Who Sold The World’ – and what a great version.

+It sounds completely contemporary.
 I added some backing vocals and a sonar blip and sculpted the piece a little so that there was more contour to it."
-Live versions of this version of the song from 1995 were released in 2020 as part of the concert albums Ouvre le Chien (Live Dallas 95) and No Trendy Réchauffé (Live Birmingham 95).
+Other live versions of this version of the song from 1995 were released in 2020 as part of the concert albums Ouvre le Chien (Live Dallas 95) and No Trendy Réchauffé (Live Birmingham 95).
+Another live version recorded in 1997 during Bowie's Earthling Tour was released in 2021 on the live album Look at the Moon!
 In 2020, on what would have been Bowie's 73rd birthday, a previously unreleased acoustic version, recorded for the ChangesNowBowie documentary in 1996 during the Earthling sessions, was released.
 According to Jon Blistein of Rolling Stone, this version has "a lighter touch, with that famous serpentine guitar riff slinking around a steady acoustic strum and slowly swelling synths."
 It features Gail Ann Dorsey on bass and vocals, Reeves Gabrels (whom Bowie collaborated with in the band Tin Machine) on guitar, and Mark Plati on keyboards and programming.
 This version was released on the digital version of the EP Is It Any Wonder? in February 2020 and on the album ChangesNowBowie in August 2020.
 Stephen Thomas Erlewine, writing for Pitchfork, described the re-recording as "a nod to Nirvana popularising the song a few years earlier".
-A live version recorded in 1997 during Bowie's Earthling Tour was released in 2021 on the live album Look at the Moon!